harrisj/harrisj.github.io/_posts/published/2015-02-18-consider-the-boolean.md

 layout: writing_layout
 title: Consider the Boolean
 subtitle: The Challenge of Using Binary Data Structures in a Complicated World
+summary: >
+    I remain fascinated by how data types work because they constrain how the software sees the world.
+Even representing reality with something as simple as a boolean can lead to tradeoffs that shape how we model things.
+This was also referenced in the book _Living in Data_ by Jer Thorp.
 date: 20150218
 year: 2015
 category: published